Brought a new Mac and trying to figure out how to use it. Check out How to create a txt file on Mac in this article.

 If you didn’t previously know, Microsoft Word’s widely used word processing tool includes modified text editing features.

-How to Create a Text File on a Mac Using Automator?
+How to Create a txt File on Mac Using Automator?

 To use the Automator to produce a new text file, you must first construct an app.
 After that, you can create a new file in any folder you like.